 By the way, in keeping with the FFMQ review, I have to highlight the official art that was cropped to create Biggs and Wedge’s character portraits.
 Pretty badass for some runaway Star Wars cameos.

-The town itself was full of the kind of fantastic detail-work you see in late SNES projects, like steam pipes and cobblestone.
-There, we were attacked by the guards and their dogs, noting that, in-battle, the guards looked even more like demons than the Palamecian army’s demons in the original FFII, and the dogs more giant monsters than any rottweiler.
+The town itself was full of the kind of fantastic detail-work you see in late SNES projects, seen on the steam pipes and cobblestone.
+There, we were attacked by the guards and their dogs, noting that, in-battle, the guards looked even more like demons than the Palamecian army’s soldiers in the original FFII, and the dogs more giant monsters than any rottweiler.
 Don’t want to make us feel guilty about attacking the neutrals, Square?
-I think you lost your shot at that after we murdered Rydia’s mother, burned down her town, and in another game we brutally euthanized our only friend so she wouldn’t turn into a medusa, but fine, take your time.
+I think you lost your shot at that after we murdered Rydia’s mother, burned down her town, and in another game when we brutally euthanized our only friend so she wouldn’t turn into a medusa, but fine, take your time.
 Unfortunately for the Narshites, the Magitek armour gave our party special beam attacks that made them pretty much unbeatable even if the armour didn’t really work as armour.
 Yes, oddly enough your HP and defence is still based on the pilot’s equipment, and not the giant robot they happen to be sitting in.
 Even worse, the pilots’ equipment looked like it came out of Ceodore’s armoury: trashier than anything the game ever actually sells.
 Can you imagine the briefing?
 “Off to war with you, here’s your giant mech suit, proton beam and leather helmet.”
 Thanks assholes.
 At least our offence was good.
 The Narshites even acknowledged they were in trouble: the pause of hesitation after we wiped out their dogs before they went in a suicide charge was great animation work compared to the nonsense dances of FFIV.

-Our onslaught into Narshe gave us the opportunity to get used to a few of this game’s changes over FFV – both in terms of the originals and the smart phone remakes.
+Our onslaught into Narshe gave us the opportunity to get used to a few of this game’s changes over FFV, both in terms of the originals and the smart phone remakes.
 I’ll be able to cover more of the fundamental game changes as they arrive, but changes between the cell phone games are a more immediate and obvious.
-Movement was now a lot more rigid than in FFV on smartphones, even though that seems like a counterintuitive development at first.
+Movement was now a lot more rigid than in FFV on smartphones, even though that seems like a counter-intuitive development at first.
 In the FFVI remake, you’re restricted to the eight compass directions rather than giving you free-movement like in FFV.
 Presumably this has to do with deliberate movement puzzles that appear later in the game.
 Similar to FFV and FFD, you could also scale back to traditional four-way movement.
 In combat, the touch buttons were now at the bottom instead of the right as in FFV and FFD.
 I prefer this new system, though Kyle feels otherwise.
 One outright advantage in FFVI’s combat is that you can finally see exactly when each character is going to act even when giving an order, as the buttons “rise” into place.
 One downside is that this leaves less room on the screen, which could be a serious problem on smartphones rather than pads and PCs.

 Inside the mines we fought our first random encounters, weaklings that were clearly going to show up after we stopped being OP (also, being OP and killing innocents in a mine at the start of a game really reminded us of Breath of Fire III… yet it still feels somehow different?).
 We found our first save point inside and finally found one last guard who admitted they knew we were after the Esper and said they weren’t going to hand it over.
 He called in Ymir, a Lightning Whelk, which was a kind of giant snail that stored lightning in its shell for defensive purposes.
 Unfortunately for the Narshites, Biggs knew about Lightning Welks and spilled the beans, making this essentially like the Mist Dragon and Wing Raptor from FFIV and V respectively, but without the fourth-wall breaking voice from the clouds.
 The Whelk pulling in its head just gave us time to heal, and when it was out it got splattered by the witch’s Magitek Missiles.